cthlbrennan/ballybonion-rings/README.md

 ![Social Media Links in Footer](documentation/features/features-three.png)

 Two functional links can be accessed by clicking the two Font Awesome-sourced icons within the footer.
 The icons are stylised to match the colour scheme of the site.
+The links open in new tabs, leaving the application browser tab open.

 #### Browser Tab Title